 5 Simple Cybersecurity Rules to Follow at Home,

-Much has been written about the proper cybersecurity protections of those working in remote areas.
+Much has been written about the proper cybersecurity protections for those working in remote areas.

 While remote employees need to be alert and educated about security measures to avoid data breaches in their business network, the same is true for those who use their devices in many recreational activities.